dubz85/cognexo-playwright/README.md

 1- Why these tests were chosen:
 - Focused automation on the highest-risk user journeys — areas that directly affect revenue and user trust.
-- Add-to-cart and subtotal validation: verifies UI and calculation consistency for cart totals.
+- Add-to-basket and subtotal validation: verifies UI and calculation consistency for basket totals.
 - Pagination and product uniqueness: ensures catalog discoverability and prevents duplicates/missing items.
 - GraphQL API contract checks: validate backend schema and error handling.